MartinMalinda/vue-concurrency/docs/handling-errors/index.md

 ## AJAX error responses

 When doing XHR/Fetch inside tasks it is important to make sure that an error is thrown when the response is not OK.
-That generally means throwing an error when the status code is 4XX, 5XX.
+That generally means throwing an error when the status code is in the range of 4XX, 5XX.
 [Axios](https://github.com/axios/axios) is doing that by default.
 [Fetch does not do that](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#Checking_that_the_fetch_was_successful), it only sets `response.ok` to false.

 The issue is described in this article:
 [Fetch and errors](https://www.tjvantoll.com/2015/09/13/fetch-and-errors/)